Skip to Content

 What Qualifies You for a SAPCR Modification?

-To get a SAPCR modification, you first have to show that there has been a material and substantial change in circumstances since the original order was put in place.
-That phrase sounds official, but what it really means is this: something meaningful has changed in your family dynamics, and it is not just temporary.
+The law sets a threshold on what qualifies you for a SAPCR modification.
+To get a SAPCR modification, you first must show that there has been “a material or substantial change in circumstance” since the original order was put in place.
+And second, you must show that the requested modification is in the best interest of the child.
+The standard sounds complicated, but what it really means is this: something meaningful has changed in your family dynamics, and those changes are not temporary.

-Here are 6 common changes that can warrant a SAPCR modification:
+Here are 7 common changes that can warrant a SAPCR modification:

 1. A parent is relocating to a different city or state